kkmarv/IOTA-Digital-Student-ID/keeper/docs/rest-api.md

 #### On success <!-- omit in toc -->

-> Returns a JWT containing the current username.
+> Returns a JWT containing several assertions about keeper and its user.

 ```json
 {